 About CJ Scarlet

-Formerly a roller-skating car hop, U.S. Marine and forest firefighter, CJ is now a criminal justice expert and victim advocate, and an award-winning writer and motivational speaker.
-She has given presentations and workshops at national and international events, and has appeared on numerous radio and television programs.
+The former roller-skating car hop, U.S. Marine and forest firefighter is an award-winning writer, motivational speaker and entrepreneur.
+She has given presentations and workshops at national and international events, and has appeared on numerous radio and television programs, including MSNBC and NPR.
 CJ has also been named one of the “Happy 100” people on the planet, and is featured in the bestselling books, Happy for No Reason and Be Invincible.